assistantbuilders/awesome-conversational-ai/docs/index.md

 # Getting Started

-we are currently documenting our Demo and a selected project.
+We are currently documenting our Demo and a selected project.
 Feel free to contact us and get started with your first Conversatonal AI experiment

 Conversational artificial intelligence (AI) refers to technologies, like chatbots or virtual agents, which users can talk to.
 They use large volumes of data, machine learning, and natural language processing to help imitate human interactions, recognizing speech and text inputs and translating their meanings across various languages.